-When we set out to create the QuestionPro Workforce culture management platform we made some explicit commitments to one another and to our clients.
+When we set out to create the QuestionPro Workforce culture management platform, we made some explicit commitments to one another and our clients.
 These have become non-negotiable for us since then.

-There are a lot of culture management platforms that offer culture tools that are frankly employee engagement, satisfaction and sentiment analysis surveys disguised as culture assessment tools.
-Many of them are flashy- nice buttons, bells, whistles… That’s absolutely fine, there is a place for that kind of stuff.
+There are a lot of organizational culture management platforms that offer culture tools that are frankly employee engagement, satisfaction, and sentiment analysis surveys disguised as culture assessment tools.
+Many of them are flashy- nice buttons, bells, whistles.
+That’s fine, and there is a place for that kind of stuff.

 But after spending 25 years watching organizations throw a lot of money at these bells and whistles, it was important to me and QuestionPro Workforce to do something more to help the organizations.

 There are millions of tools on our planet that help us get data on our workforce and our workplaces, but there are actually very few that speak about something meaningful and insightful that spark energy, commitment, and accountability around the data collected; something beyond measuring scores and hoping it will get better with each passing year.
 So one of these non-negotiables for us is:

 The QuestionPro Workforce Platform must help organizations get and STAY intentional about managing their workplace cultures.

 Well, the “get” part is always easier.
 We all have the best intentions; we all want to drive real and permanent changes that last forever.
 We all start with high energy and zeal any important initiative might demand from us.
 But on our way we get distracted, we get pulled away in different directions.

 Commitments and priorities pull us back, and everything becomes simply too much.
 Yes, it is indeed the “STAY” part that becomes much more challenging.
 While working with organizations, we have understood that staying intentional about culture management takes attributes like: